Sanjay-saini-29/Condo_gpt/README.md

 The purpose is to allow real estate agents and investors who are not technical, to easily and quickly perform high-level analyses and comparisons of condos in Miami, and lead their investment decisions.
 Currently this job is performed by analysts which are paid a salary, so tools like these have the potential to save brokerages thousands of dollars per month in salary.

-## Get an AI Engineer Job | Contributing
-I used this as a portfolio project to get my first AI Engineer job.
-I have listed some issues which you can solve or submit your own PR's for improvements to the tool.
-Open source contributions are a very good way to get AI jobs since technologies like LangChain are so new, and many companies currently do not require work experience with them.

-Please feel free to submit a Pull Request.

 ## Features